 8. It's now time to sign a message with your Ledger.
 Unfortunately, Ledger Live does not support this, so you'll have to install Electrum.
 Once you open Electrum, click "Create New Wallet" to open your Ledger wallet with Electrum.

 9. Select where you want to store the wallet information on your computer (no private keys are stored on your computer) and click Next.

 10. Leave the default setting ("Standard wallet") and click "Next".

 11. Select "Use a hardware device" and click "Next".

 12. Attach your Ledger hardware wallet (make sure Ledger Live is closed, and if you don't see your hardware wallet listed, simply unplug the device and insert it into another USB port).
 Select your device (i.e. [Ledger Nano S, initialized,hid]) and click "Next".

 14. Although you're not storing private keys on your computer, it's better to encrypt the wallet information file and then click "Next" to finish the setup.15.
 Now that you've got Electrum set up, it's time to sign the actual bittr message.
 Click on "Addresses" at the top, find the address you've entered in step 7, and right-click on the address.
-Select "Sign/verify message" to open a new window to sign the message.16.
+Select "Sign/verify message" to open a new window to sign the message.
+If you are having trouble with this step, check this FAQ.16.
 On the bittr website, read the message you are about to sign carefully and copy it into your clipboard.17.
 In Electrum, paste the message into the "Message" field and check once more that your bitcoin address in the message matches with the address in the address field.
 Click "Sign" to obtain the signature you need on the bittr website.